Not sure about your company entering the gig economy? What does the term even mean?

 The benefits of gig work go beyond a non-traditional work schedule.
-The pandemic has made evident that home offices can be easily made permanent workplaces (hello Zoom mullets!).
-But even more significantly, on-demand platforms like Fiverr and Upwork, and gig economy companies like Uber and AirBnB have completely transformed the way people plan their careers.
+Gig economy apps like Fiverr and Upwork, and gig economy companies like Uber and AirBnB have completely transformed the way people plan their careers.
+But another side effect of gig work and flexible contracts is that they can positively impact workforce diversity.

 Mothers (and Fathers too!)